 - Byte Limit when the total number of bytes downloaded during a successful test execution falls outside the specified limit.

-For more details, see Types of Alerts.
+For more details, see Types of Performance test alerts.

 Create tests with alerting in mind